Jump to:

 How much room do you have in your garden for the greenhouse?
 Small models can fit on porches or in corners, while large units can take up a lot of space.

 The location is as just important as the space.
 This isn’t just an “over here or right there” decision-making.
-It affects the temperature, light exposure, and humidity, so where you place your greenhouse can make all the difference.
+It affects the temperature, light exposure, and humidity, so where you place it can make all the difference.

 This guide, ‘How to Position Your Greenhouse: Choosing the Best Spot,’ will give you more information.
-Be sure to give it a read!
+Don’t miss it!

 Focus on the greenhouse’s structure and siding when it comes to the material.
 The framework is generally made of wood, metal, and aluminium (polycarbonate) or PVC.
 Here are your options:

 - Metal greenhouses: This type offers a solid construction base, making them more load-bearing.
 One of its main advantages is that the structure is lightweight and almost maintenance-free.
-Plus, the aluminium material means they can last longer.
+Moreover, the aluminium material means they can last longer.
 A metal greenhouse is your best option if you’re after a portable unit for your gardening needs.
+Find out more: The advantages of metal greenhouses.

-- Polycarbonate greenhouses: Polycarbonate is a durable type of plastic.
-The material is thicker than glass, which means it provides better light diffusion.
+- Polycarbonate greenhouses: This applies to the windows rather than the frame.
+Polycarbonate is a durable type of plastic, thicker than glass, which means it provides better light diffusion.
 Even better, it acts as a natural ultraviolet filter.
 If you want to save money while giving your plants top-notch protection, you can’t go wrong with a polycarbonate greenhouse.
 The frame of a polycarbonate greenhouse will be either wood or metal, as above.
+If you’re not sure on glazing material, read: Plastic vs Glass greenhouses.

 If your greenhouse only comes with the bare bones, like the framing and siding, it might need extra features.
 For instance, shelving units and a potting shed table must be purchased separately.
 Additional costs, such as ventilation, are also crucial when deciding on a unit.